kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 #### Oauth2
 Request flow:
 1. Oathkeeper calls Hydra for introspection of token
-2. If the token was valid, Oathkeeper sends request to Hydrator
+2. If the token was valid, Oathkeeper sends the request to Hydrator
 3. Hydrator calls Mapping Service to get `tenant` from a `client_id`
 4. Hydrator calls ID_Token mutator to create a JWT token with injected `tenant` field
 5. ID_Token mutator calls the Compass Gateway